Site History and Significance

-Inari-yu bathhouse, in Tokyo’s Kita ward is both a typical example of a surviving neighborhood bathhouse, as well as an exceptional landmark.
-Built in 1930, in a style and using techniques borrowed from Japanese temple architecture, the building narrowly escaped destruction in the 1945 air bombing of Tokyo by the United States.
+Inari-yu bathhouse, in Tokyo’s Kita Ward, is both a typical example of a surviving neighborhood bathhouse, as well as an exceptional landmark.
+Built in 1930 in a style borrowed from Japanese temple architecture and using traditional techniques, the building narrowly escaped destruction in the U.S. air raids against Tokyo in 1945.
 In 2019, Inari-yu was listed as a Registered Tangible Cultural Property by Japan’s Agency for Cultural Affairs, the second bathhouse in Tokyo to receive this designation, and one of only a handful nationwide.

 To many in Japan, the declining popularity of bathhouses like Inari-yu symbolizes the passing of a distinctly Japanese way of life.
-But a concern for their future represents much more than nostalgia for a bygone lifestyle.
-The institution of the bathhouse has always functioned to promote social interaction, combating loneliness and isolation for those who need it, especially elderly residents.
-Bathhouses brought people from different walks of life in frequent contact with each other, a function that—ironically—is enhanced now that each bathhouse has to draw its clientele from a wider swath of the city.
+But concern for their future represents much more than nostalgia for a bygone lifestyle.
+The institution of the bathhouse promotes social interaction and combats loneliness and isolation for those who use them, especially elderly residents.
+Bathhouses bring together people from different walks of life, even more so today when they must draw their clientele from a wider swath of the city.

 At Inari-yu, the transformation of a secondary structure into an informal community gathering space home to a variety of uses has the potential to restore the social function once played by bathhouses as nodes of local networks, as well as attract new customers, including foreign visitors to Japan.

 Inari-yu Bathhouse was included on the 2020 World Monuments Watch to support local solutions that could provide a model for the hundreds of remaining bathhouses in Japan.